 Numbers of staff

-- there has been a gradual increase in the representation of women and minority ethnic staff in recent years: at 31 March 2011, 4.1% of firefighters were women compared with 2.8% in 2006; minority ethnic staff accounted for 3.7% of all staff (include both uniformed and support staff) compared with 3.0% in 2006
+There has been a gradual increase in the representation of women and minority ethnic staff in recent years.
+At 31 March 2013, 4.3% of firefighters were women compared with 1.7% in 2002.
+Minority ethnic staff accounted for 3.8% of firefighters compared with 1.5% in 2002.

 Health and safety